kmanoj07/image-caption-generator/README.md

-# image_caption_generator
+# Image Caption Generator
-A Machine Learning project to generate caption for an image.
+A Machine Learning model trained to generate caption for an image.